jafingerhut/core.btree-vector/doc/intro.md

 If there are any nodes besides the root, each of them also has a possibly empty ordered sequence of child nodes.
 There are no cycles in the parent-child relationships, i.e. no node can be its own parent, grandparent, or ancestor of any kind.
+Also, every node other than the root has exactly one parent.

 The figure below gives one example of a rooted ordered tree.
 Rooted trees are typically drawn with edges (i.e. lines) indicating